Fulger19/Proiect-practic-Testare-Manuala/README.md

 # 3. SQL section

+The SQL testing was done for the students in an 8th grade.
+Created a database named 'scoala89' and two tables named
+- 'copii8C' with columns containing identification information
-Created a database named 'scoala89' and two tables named 'copii8C' and 'note8C' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_Project_IT_Factory.txt
+- 'note8C' with columns containing grades for Mathematics and Romanian Performed different queries inside the sql file: https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_Project_IT_Factory.txt
+Some of the queries can be found here:
+- all the children from the classroom - https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_table%201.JPG,
+- all children born in 2008 - https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_table%202.JPG,
+- all grades for Mathematics and Romanian - https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_table%203.JPG,
+- all children with at least one grade less then 5 - https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/SQL_table%204.JPG